-When it comes to kids, all of this information about body clocks and hormone production still applies.
+All of this information about body clocks and hormone production still applies when it comes to kids.
 That being said, newborns are a bit of an exception as they don’t start producing melatonin or cortisol until after eight weeks of age.
 But beyond the first couple of months, infants will begin to establish a 24-hour light-dark sleep cycle, which they will follow throughout their life.
 Is melatonin safe for kids?
 Probably.

 Now the big question: Will giving my child melatonin help them sleep through the night?

 And the answer is: No, probably not.

 While it might help them get to sleep at night, it most certainly will not help them stay asleep.
 And this isn’t just my opinion; this is the consensus of sleep specialists, researchers, and doctors worldwide.
 The National Sleep Foundation has found that “…when scientists conduct tests to compare melatonin as a ‘sleeping pill’ to a placebo (sugar pill), most studies show no benefit of melatonin.”
 Additionally, melatonin is a naturally occurring hormone in the body, so taking more of it can have serious side effects such as abdominal pain, excessive sweating, vision problems, nausea, daytime laziness, and drowsiness.

 Again, I am in no way anti-homeopathic or naturopathic medicine.
-There are very real uses for melatonin (as mentioned above), and it has proven to be very helpful in some instances.
+There are real uses for melatonin (as mentioned above), and it has proven to be very helpful in some instances.
 Whether this is a placebo effect for some, no big deal!
 They’re getting the sleep they need, and that’s vitally important in its own right.
-But when it comes to young children, I feel that it’s essential for us as parents to teach them the skills they need to fall asleep and stay asleep on their own.
+But when it comes to young children, I feel that it’s essential for us as parents to teach them the skills they need to fall asleep and stay asleep independently.